Case Management During COVID-19

 Telehealth is a method of providing healthcare services via electronic methods such as by phone, teleconference, and or video conference.
 Meetings that would normally be conducted in person are conducted by video and by phone.
 Fortunately, case managers provide the majority of their client contact over the phone so the quarantine has very little impact in this regard.

 However, many agencies have been slow to embrace the video aspect of telehealth.
 This is primarily due to privacy concerns but also a reluctance to let go of traditional methods of providing services.
 Face to face contact were always expected to be in the office, home, or community.
-This pandemic has forced agencies to use video conference applications such as Zoom, Cisco Web X , Skype for Business and many others.
+This pandemic has forced agencies to use video conference applications such as Zoom, Cisco Web X , Skype and many others.

 Advantages of Telehealth